The Word of Faith Movement (WOF) which began in the mid 20th century covers a variety of Christian denominations.

-An article in the Dictionary of Pentecostal and Charismatic Movements identifies E. W. Kenyon as the “founder” of the Word of Faith movement, and men like Kenneth Hagin, Kenneth Copeland, Charles Capps, Frederick K. C. Price, Robert Tilton, Paul Yonggi Cho, Robert Schuller and other famous preachers in Africa as disciples.
+An article in the Dictionary of Pentecostal and Charismatic Movements identifies Essek William Kenyon as the “founder” of the Word of Faith movement, and men like Kenneth Hagin, Kenneth Copeland, Charles Capps, Frederick K. Price, Robert Tilton, Paul Yonggi Cho, Robert Schuller and other famous preachers in Africa as disciples.

-However, as widespread as their teachings are, there are certain doctrinal errors they espouse which subtly undermine the overall teaching of Scripture.
+However, as widespread as their teachings are, there are certain doctrinal errors they espouse which subtly undermine the overall teaching of Scripture and historic Christianity.

 Now, before you dismiss me as a “cessationist” (one who believes that the gifts of the Holy Spirit have ceased) or someone “blinded by traditions,” let me say that I am well acquainted with Word Faith teachings and I have lived them before.